 (b) The Group has leased several assets for buildings and office equipment.
 Lease terms are negotiated on an individual basis and contain a wide range of terms and conditions.
 Tenures of the leases range from 1 to 5 years.

-For the year ended 31 December 2019 Amounts expressed in thousands of RMB except for share data
+For the year ended 31 December 2020 Amounts expressed in thousands of RMB unless otherwise stated

 8 INTANGIBLE ASSETS